 \subsection{Collecting Cultural Events}

-We manually crafted scenarios, searched online, and prompted LLMs to gather traditions, events, norms, and actions that elicit culturally different emotions across six target countries (USA, UAE, Germany, Ethiopia, India, and Mexico).
-We drew inspiration from the work of \citet{multilingual-2023} to enhance topic diversity.
+We manually craft scenarios, search on the web, and prompt LLMs to gather traditions, events, norms, and actions that elicit culturally different emotions across six target countries (UAE, USA, Germany, Ethiopia, India, and Mexico).
+We draw inspiration from the work of \citet{multilingual-2023} to enhance topic diversity.
 Language representatives are asked to propose events distinct from those of other countries in the form of emotion-oriented questions.
 Importantly, these events do not contain explicit emotional keywords (as typically seen in traditional emotion datasets).
-We also referred to the International Survey on Emotion Antecedents and Reactions (ISEAR) \citep{scherer1994evidence} data format, \textit{"When I ... situations that cause a specific emotion"}—a well-known English dataset for emotion analysis consisting of self-reported events from around 3,000 respondents across 37 countries and five continents.
-Table \ref{tab:catagory} displays the ten broad categories and the number of questions in each category.
+We also refer to the International Survey on Emotion Antecedents and Reactions (ISEAR) \citep{scherer1994evidence} data format, \textit{"When I ... situations that cause a specific emotion"}, a well-known English dataset for emotion analysis consisting of self-reported events from around 3,000 respondents across 37 countries and five continents.
+Table \ref{tab:catagory} displays the ten broad categories of the CuLEmo dataset and the number of questions in each category.